thefatos/galaxya21s-gsi/README.md

 # Repartitioning

 Now in TWRP, press reboot and press "Fastboot".
 In your computer, download [platform-tools](https://dl.google.com/android/repository/platform-tools-latest-windows.zip).
 Extract it and go into the folder.
 Go to the File Explorer title bar, and press Edit Address.
 There write "cmd".
 Now you opened a cmd window in the folder.
+Credit @WinterRidozi on Telegram for this method.